 - Application Load (Type of Load)

-Understanding how these three factors affect bearing preload will give you the knowledge to counteract them and create a strong bearing preload strategy.
+Understanding how these three factors affect bearing preload will give you the knowledge to counteract it and create a strong bearing preload strategy.

 1. Application Speed (RPM)

-Counter centrifugal force using bearing preload to keep the balls at their designated contact angle.
+Preload counters centrifugal force and forces the balls back down in the right spot to keep the balls at their designated contact angle.

-When creating your preload strategy, make sure to include the amount of force that will be generated when the application is operating at full speed.
-Then balance it out with preload to ensure the bearing raceways stay axially aligned.
+When creating your preload strategy, make sure to think about the amount of force that will be generated when operating at full speed.
+Once you know this, then you can balance it out with the right amount of bearing preload.

 2. Application Loads